This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 Verdict (Temperature Range): Tie

-We give the slight edge here to Pit Boss because their average model of grill has a wider range – and Traeger’s don’t really start to have the wide temperature range until you get to their premium lines.
-It might not make a world of a difference for most recipes, but if you plan to use your pellet grill to bake pizzas or go after some serious sear marks, then the Pit Boss will probably help you get there easier.
+It’s hard to pick an outright winner here even though Traeger’s don’t really start to have the wide temperature range until you get to their premium lines.
+Plus, this point doesn’t make a huge difference for most recipes, but if you plan to use your pellet grill to bake pizzas or go after some serious sear marks, you should pay attention to temperature range.